shakes76/PatternFlow/recognition/s4574278/README.md

 ### preprocessing & augmentation

 Firstly, We need to extract a set of bounding boxes out of the segment mask.
-We can use OpenCV to do this task, but I craft a simple script in tensorflow 2.6. the bounding box for each segmentation is put in a COCO format xml under the same filename.
+We should not use OpenCV to do this task, so I craft a simple script using tensorflow 2.6. the bounding box for each segmentation is put in a xml under the same filename.

 The original YOLOX use Mosaic / Mix Up / Copy-Paste to boost generalization performance.
 In our task, there is only one category to classify, and having too much augmentation may cause negative impact on performance\[[1][yolox2021]\]
 So we plan to use only the basic random Scale Jitter & horizontal flip.
 Besides, those strong augmentations are too troublesome to use, we have to turn it off earlier before the training ends to have the best result.